00:18 – My Videos Page or Dashboard Page

-Hey everybody it’s Craig Lillard with ClipScribe.
+Hey everybody, it’s Craig Lillard with ClipScribe.
 And on this video tutorial, we’re going to be talking about how to upload your videos to Clipscribe and try to make it as easy as possible for you, so let’s just jump right into that so you’re going to start out on your own.

 Aspect ratio is, of course, the width compared to the height.
 So a common aspect ratio is 16:9 or 16:9 and that is standard high definition video.

-So it is important to know that we don’t just accept any aspect ratio because we do have specific layouts and they require certain aspect ratios.
+So, it is important to know that we don’t just accept any aspect ratio because we do have specific layouts and they require certain aspect ratios.
 And it’s best for everybody, for you to use the standard ones anyway.
 If it is off, that’s not generally in the video world how it would work.
 So if you have questions about that, let me know.

 This is the uploader you can drag and drop files on it, or you can click it, and when you click it, it’s going to pop up here and you select your video and this window pops up.
 You got a few options here.

 I don’t mean square.
 I don’t mean portrait.
-I mean full size vertical.
+I mean full-size vertical.
 And if that’s what you’re uploading, and that is how it’s orientated, please click this other box here.

 And so that is the only one where that it’s the exact same size.
 It’s just turned.
-All the other ones are very specific sizes, and so these two can get confused.
+All the other ones are very specific sizes, so these two can get confused.

 So just make sure you let us know what’s up with your video and that.
-And then i’m going to click.
+And then I’m going to click.
 Submit here, and it’s going to start uploading.
 This will give you an idea of how fast your video, my upload.

 So let’s talk about uploading speed and issues here, so we use a great uploading service.
-It’s not, you know, it is a good, good, quality uploading service here, so if it’s not working, you know it’s generally going to be a network issue between you and the service that we use.
+It’s a good quality uploading service here, so if it’s not working, it’s generally going to be a network issue between you and the service that we use.
 So just be aware of that.

 I don’t recommend it.
 I do recommend you compress your video at least to an mp4, um, you know, h.
 264 is the codec, not to get too technical, but an mp4